hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 At trivago, we care for the OTA as much as we do for the customers.
 This is why we have a product called *Express Booking*, built to help small, medium and even big OTA increase conversion by entering new markets without worrying above content localization or payment methods.
 Visit [this page](https://www.trivago.com/expressbooking/) to learn more about trivago express booking.

-My team was responsible for the user experience of express booking, from when they select a rate on trivago and get redirected to express booking to when they make their booking.
-We empower the user by:
+My team was responsible for the customer experience of Express booking.
+After a user choose a rate on trivago and, they get redirected to Express booking, my team’s product takes over and smoothly guide the customer to making a successful booking.
+In between, we empower the users by:

  - Making sure the localized information is accurate,
  - Ensuring a smooth desktop and mobile experience,
  - Adding support for various payment method including but not limited to *Credit Card*, *Direct Debit*, *Paypal*, *Installment* etc.